-Santander offer degree apprenticeships in Digital Engineering, Data Science and Corporate and Commercial Banking and are designed to lead to permanent roles within the business.
+Santander offer a degree apprenticeship in Corporate and Commercial Banking which is designed to lead to permanent roles within the business.
 Entry requirements range from 104 to 112 UCAS points and a grade 4 or above is required in maths.